Kennedy (commentator): Career

 On January 18, 2011, she began appearing as Anthony Sullivan's assistant on PitchMen, looking for new inventions to promote in infomercials.

 Kennedy joined Fox Business Network as a contributor in 2012.
 She co-hosted The Independents, a current-events and political discussion show, from its debut on December 9, 2013.
 The show was cancelled in January 2015, but she continued as host of her own program, Kennedy.
 Kennedy was put on hiatus March 13, 2020, due to the COVID-19 pandemic.
 On October 19, 2020, the program ended its seven-month hiatus.
 On May 31, 2023, Fox Business announced that it would be ending Kennedy after 8 years.
 She continues to serve as a regular guest/host on Fox News.

 Following the cancellation of Kennedy on FBN, Kennedy announced that her podcast Kennedy Saves The World would be putting out episodes Monday-Friday at 7 p.m.
 EST beginning on June 26, 2023.

 She is also a contributor to Reason.com and Reason.tv, and occasionally serves as guest host for Bill Carroll, John and Ken, and Tim Conway Jr. on KFI.
 She was a correspondent on the Fox Business talk show Stossel, and made occasional appearances as a panelist and guest host on Fox News' Red Eye.
-She makes appearances on other Fox talk shows, such as Outnumbered, The Five, and Gutfeld!.
+She makes appearances on other Fox talk shows, such as Outnumbered, and The Five, and on the conservative news and political satire talk show Gutfeld!.

 Kennedy served as a regular host of Fox News Saturday Night from June 2023 through January 2024.

+Kennedy was interviewed at length for Greg Prato's 2025 book, Alternative for the Masses: The '90s Alt-Rock Revolution - An Oral History, during which she discussed her career in the '90s and the alternative rock music scene at the time.